ZebraDevs/DataWedge-Flutter-Demo/README.md

 ![Sample application](https://raw.githubusercontent.com/darryncampbell/DataWedgeFlutter/master/screenshots/app.jpg)

-I haven't included the app scaffolding to define the UI but as can be seen from the picture, the last scanned barcode is displayed and a scan can be initiated with the blue SCAN button.  *I personally found it challenging to define my UI in Flutter - respect to those developers who find this easy*
+As can be seen from the picture, the last scanned barcode is displayed and a scan can be initiated with the blue SCAN button.  *I personally found it challenging to define my UI in Flutter - respect to those developers who find this easy*

 ## User Interface (Dart) code to receive data (e.g. scans) from DataWedge